git-town/git-town/website/src/preferences/ship-strategy.md

 check out this
 [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squashing-and-merging-a-long-running-branch).

-Even if your main branch is protected, the `fast-forward` strategy works as long as your feature branch passes CI checks.
+Performing a local merge and pushing the new commits on your main branch works on GitHub even if your main branch is protected!
 GitHub recognizes that the commits have already been tested by CI and allows them to be pushed.
-For more information, see
-[this StackOverflow answer](https://stackoverflow.com/questions/60597400/how-to-do-a-fast-forward-merge-on-github/66906599#66906599).
+Just make sure the branch passes CI tests.
+For more information, see [this StackOverflow answer](https://stackoverflow.com/questions/60597400/how-to-do-a-fast-forward-merge-on-github/66906599#66906599).

 A limitation of the `fast-forward` ship strategy is that your feature branch